slatedocs/slate/source/includes/api/_payplan.md

-# Payplans
+# Recurring

-Payplan handles all types of recurring plans.
+Recurring handles all types of recurring plans.

 ## View